 Option 3: [No provision on carbon markets in the Agreement.]

+8ter.
+[Parties when using cooperative approaches shall ensure that they deliver real permanent additional and verified internationally transferrable mitigation outcomes which shall only be accounted once.]

 9. Option 1: Parties acknowledge the importance of [economic diversification and] cooperation to [enhance the positive impacts and] reduce the adverse [effects][impacts ] of the implementation of response measures [, including through the institutional arrangements as defined in decision 1/CP.21 (delete bracket)].

 Option 2: [In accordance with the principles and provisions of the Convention, Parties shall give full consideration to what actions are necessary under the Convention, including actions related to funding, insurance and the transfer of technology, to meet the specific needs and concerns of developing country Parties arising from the impact of the implementation of response measures and taking into consideration that poverty eradication and social and economic development are the first and overriding priorities of developing country Parties [including through strengthening institutional arrangements].
 [The COP shall strengthen institutional arrangements through a cooperative mechanism to address the adverse impacts of the implementation of response measures on developing country Parties, as included in Decision1/CP 21.]